Being Energy Efficient

 Add a third pane of glass to double glazed window and you have triple glazing.
 This is sure to increase the benefits of double glazing further.
 Triple glazed windows are a superior form in window insulation and comes at an additional cost.

 - Low emissivity windows

 Low emissivity or Low-E can be as much as 40% more efficient than conventional double-glazed windows.
 Low emissivity windows have an invisible microscopic coating applied to its glass in order to improve its thermal efficiency.
 The Low-E coatings keep the temperature in your home consistent by reflecting the interior temperatures back inside.
-There are two types of low emissivity glass, the hard-coat Low-E glass and soft-coat Low-E glass, both designed for area climates.
+There are two types of low emissivity glass.
+Hard-coat Low-E glass and soft-coat Low-E glass.
+These are both designed for area climates.
 If you live in an extremely cold climate, the hard-coat Low-E glass may be an option for you, because it allows some of the sun’s short-wave infrared energy to pass through the glass.
 This helps to heat your home in the winter.
 However, if you live in a cold to hot climate, the soft-coat Low-E glass is best.
 The soft-coat Low-E coating also reflects cool air back into your room instead of allowing it to leak outside.

-If you’re looking to replace your old windows with new, energy-efficient ones, 1st homes can help you find the perfect option for your lifestyle and home.
+If you’re looking to replace your old windows with new, energy-efficient ones, 1st homes can help you find the perfect option for your lifestyle and your home.
 At 1st Homes we use only the best glass when manufacturing our windows.
 Our unique BSW A++ Rated Triple Glazed is one of the most advanced glass options available in casement, flush sash and vertical sliding styles.
 If you’re ready to lower your energy bills give us a call today at 0808 1689 500 to learn more about the services we offer.